Brushing & Flossing

 - To assist with cleaning you can use denture tablets and soak the retainers for 10 minutes

 If retainers are lost or damaged beyond repair they need to be replaced.
 Replacement retainers must be paid for by the patient.
-The patient will come to the office to have new impressions taken and the impression are sent to the lab.
+The patient will come to the office to have a new 3D digital scan taken and the scan is sent to the lab.
 The retainers are delivered within a few days.